vykhand/pg-to-nz/README.md

-# Package pg-to-nz: PostgreSQL to Netezza (PureData for Analytics) data copying
+# Package pg-to-nz: PostgreSQL to Netezza (PureData for Analytics) database migration

 This is a simple python package that I wrote to do one time data movement from PostgreSQL to Netezza